James Norton (actor): Early life and education

-Education

 Norton was educated at Bramcote Prep School (Scarborough College) in Scarborough until the age of 13 and Ampleforth College, an independent Roman Catholic (Benedictine) boarding school in the village of Ampleforth in North Yorkshire.
 He did work experience at the Stephen Joseph Theatre in Scarborough when he was 15.

 Starting in 2004, Norton read theology at Fitzwilliam College, Cambridge, graduating in 2007 with First Class Honours.
 Norton received a Fitzwilliam Travel Grant to travel to Northern India, to teach and perform for schoolchildren at 16 schools.
-He has said his studies were principally focused on Hinduism and Buddhism.

-Norton was a member of The Marlowe Society theatre club at Cambridge and, in 2007, he played Posthumus in a production of Cymbeline directed by Trevor Nunn for the society's centenary.
-Norton has said that he performed in many theatre productions while at university.
-Norton then attended the Royal Academy of Dramatic Art (RADA) in London for three years, but left in 2010 six months before graduation to take an acting assignment.
+His studies were principally focused on Hinduism and Buddhism.
+Norton was a member of The Marlowe Society theatre club at Cambridge.
+In 2007 he played Posthumus in a production of Cymbeline directed by Trevor Nunn for the society's centenary, and performed in many other theatre productions while at university.

+After completing his degree, Norton attended the Royal Academy of Dramatic Art (RADA) in London for three years, but left in 2010 six months before graduation to take an acting assignment.